linked-db/linked-ql/README.md

 * Returns a self-updating result set (`result.rows`) that will grow, shrink, and mutate in-place to reflect the latest truth of the query as changes happen to the underlying tables
 * Not limited by query complexity – whether it's joins, filters, aggregates, ordering, or other constructs
 * Fully supprted across:
-  * dialects: PostgreSQL, FlashQL, etc. (MySQL/MariaDB support coming soon)
+  * databases: PostgreSQL, FlashQL, etc. (MySQL/MariaDB support coming soon)
   * runtimes and deployment models: client / server / worker / edge

 This is fully covered in [Live Queries ↗](https://linked-ql.netlify.app/capabilities/live-queries) and the [Realtime Engine deep dive ↗](https://linked-ql.netlify.app/engineering/realtime-engine).